 Surface Preparation – Tiling floors

-Your installer will need to allow for 3/4″ below your finished floor height (1/2″ for the tiles and 1/8″ for mortar).
+Your installer will need to allow for 3/4″ below your finished floor height (1/2″ or 3/8″ for the tiles depending on the thickness of the tile and 1/8″ for mortar).
 If your substrate is plywood, be sure the plywood complies with the architect’s specifications for your site and use an installation mat to insure the perfect installation.

 When you know that your floor surface is the correct height and completely level, you’ll need to make sure it’s also completely dry before installing your cement tiles.
 Moisture in concrete can escape through tiles.
 If that happens, it can cause powdery white limestone deposits to surface.
 Do not lay your cement tiles directly onto fresh uncured concrete.

 Not all cured concrete is moisture-free.
 Check for moisture by taping a piece of clear plastic onto your slab, about the size of US Letter paper.
 Thoroughly tape down all four edges.
 If condensation or moisture appears, you will need to apply a waterproof membrane before installation.